ndrew95/TwitchRealBot/README.md

 This bot has used this brute-force method to interact with Twitch.tv users without them knowing it is a bot.
 The most potent example was during a World of Warcraft stream, when the streamer went from playing "World of Warcraft: Battle For Azeroth" to "World of Warcraft: Classic".

-After this stremer switched versions of World of Warcraft, the bot picked up that a lot of users sent messages containing the words "bfa," (short for Battle of Azeroth). and "Classic."
+After this stremer switched versions of World of Warcraft, the bot picked up that a lot of users sent messages containing the words "bfa," (short for Battle of Azeroth) and "Classic."

 After seeing these messages, the bot asked: "Are you playing classic wow, or BFA?"